JM-Yacho/3310-Group/README.md

 # CSE3310_S2018

-All `git commands` can be found at https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html
+`git commands` can be found at https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html

 To begin a working local repository: